Table Of Contents

 • Wholesaling: buy in bulk from vendors at lower unit cost

-• Print-on-demand: product is printed only after an order
+• Print-on-demand: product printed only after an order comes in

 • Custom manufacturing: your own designed and produced products